Joaopmoliveira/CuranSDK/README.md

 ![](resources/registration_pre_operative.gif)

-Our software solution follows previous reference points, ranging from Slicer 3D, BrainLab, etc, and adds our own planning tools that facilitate
+Our software solution follows previous reference points, ranging from Slicer 3D, BrainLab, etc, and adds our own planning tools that facilitate neuro-navigation.
+We use volume rendering techniques to project undesirable structures form the path of the needle.

 *Calibration of ultrasound with robotic system*

 ![](resources/calibration_ultrasound.gif)

+Given that the entire project aims to completly remove optical trackers from the pipeline, we introduce a new mathemathical formulation of needle wiring

 *Volumetric reconstruction of ultrasounds for intra-operative registration*
 ![](resources/reconstruction.gif)